 Project Synopsis:

-In collaboration with the cities of Youngstown and Warren as well as the Environmental Collaborative of Ohio (ECO), this project developed an analysis of flood prone areas within the region of study to help inform decision making regarding proactive flood measures.
+In collaboration with the cities of Youngstown and Warren, as well as the Environmental Collaborative of Ohio (ECO), this project developed an analysis of flood prone areas within the region of study to help inform decision making regarding proactive flood measures.
 The DEVELOP team examined historical flood trends as well as land and tree canopy cover to forecast potential future flooding events and to identify communities most vulnerable to flooding.
-The resulting analysis and products support end users’ implementation of proactive policies to help mitigate flood risk within the Youngstown and Warren areas.
+The resulting analyses and products support end users’ implementation of proactive policies to help mitigate flood risk within the Youngstown and Warren areas.

 Abstract:

-Both pluvial and fluvial flooding events posed direct challenge on urban infrastructure and communities across the United States.
+Both pluvial and fluvial flooding events pose direct challenges on urban infrastructure and communities across the United States.
 Heavy rainfall events oversaturate the ground, overflow waterbodies, and overwhelm stormwater infrastructure.
 Vulnerable areas receive heavy damage from flooding events due to physical factors like increased impervious surfaces, poor stormwater systems, and limited greenspaces.
 These vulnerable neighborhoods are comprised of aging populations, minority communities, and lower income levels.
 Lack of data in these communities have made it difficult to implement policymaking and flood mitigation strategies.
 Using the Urban Flood Risk Mitigation model (InVEST) and the PlanetScope satellite constellation, the team visualized historical flooding and tree canopy coverage as a measure of flood susceptibility.
 The team also used the Arc-Malstrom model to provide further insight into where flooding accumulates via surface elevation depressions in the study area.
 To validate these models, the team explored the spatial variation of rainfall events using NASA’s Integrated Multi-satellite Retrievals for Global Precipitation Measurement (GPM IMERG).
 The resulting maps highlight areas surrounding the cities of Youngstown and Warren as being the most flood susceptible and socially vulnerable, while the city centers contain the lowest tree canopy coverage.
 The DEVELOP team collaborated with the Environmental Collaborative of Ohio (ECO) to create products for end users within the City of Warren’s Water Pollution Control Department, the Eastgate Regional Council of Governments and the Healthy Community Partnership of Mahoning Valley.
 These products help identify target areas for preventative flood mitigation measures as well as areas ideal for green infrastructure intervention.

 Key Terms: